hellpig/SU-tools/README.md

 ## Functions

 See the top of su.py for how to import the following functions into Python 3!
+The numpy and matplotlib modules are required.

 The following powerful functions study irreps of SU(n>1)...
  * suf(L)  - given an irrep, finds all weights and their individual dimensions